-The Company engages mainly in sales and purchases transactions denominated in U.S. dollars, which naturally hedge foreign currency positions and mitigate the effect of exchange rate fluctuations.
+The merged company engages mainly in sales and purchases transactions denominated in U.S. dollars, which naturally hedge foreign currency positions and mitigate the effect of exchange rate fluctuations.

-The carrying amounts of the Company's foreign currency denominated monetary assets and monetary liabilities as at the balance sheet date are set out in Note 33.
+The carrying amounts of the merged company's foreign currency denominated monetary assets and monetary liabilities (including those eliminated on consolidation) as at the balance sheet date are set out in Note 33.

 With respect to the sensitivity analysis of foreign currency risk, it primarily addresses the adverse effects arising from changes in exchange rates on foreign currency monetary items as of the end of the reporting period.
-If the foreign currency fluctuates by 1% against the New Taiwan dollar, the Company's net income after tax for 2024 and 2023 will decrease by \$2,030 thousand and \$2,892 thousand, respectively.
+If the foreign currency fluctuates by 1% against the New Taiwan dollar, the merged company's net income after tax for 2024 and 2023 will decrease by \$2,030 thousand and \$2,892 thousand, respectively.